-- Political Violence add-on – Cover is extended for damage to your car from perils like riots and terrorism through a Political Violence add-on.
+- Political Violence – Cover is extended for damage to your car from perils like riots and terrorism.
 These hazards are not usually covered under a traditional insurance policy, but this valuable coverage was added in consideration of the unique needs of Foreign Service members.

-- Full value replacement cost of household effects and All-perils replacement value for auto and household effects – All-perils provide much broader coverage (meaning your claim is likelier to be accepted), and replacement value provides a much higher replacement cost than Actual Cash Value.
+- Full value replacement cost of household effects which provides much broader coverage.
+Replacement value provides a much higher replacement cost than Actual Cash Value.

 - All-perils can cover damage or loss from things like in-transit scratching, marring, humidity, and mold.
 These additional perils can be very significant so having a more comprehensive policy can be invaluable.

 - Uninterrupted coverage – With a policy designed for Foreign Service members’ needs, your household effects are protected at all times – whether it is in transit, in storage, on R&R, or abroad at your new post.

 - This eliminates the usual gaps that are found in generic policies not designed for your needs.

 - Uninterrupted coverage also means that you will not have to remember and track policy-in-force dates for different policies, which makes things easier and more convenient for you as the policyholder.